Council Tax exemptions & discounts

 We are able to reduce your Council Tax bill in some circumstances.
 Please see below for details of possible Council tax discounts.

-- For second and empty homes, please view Property reductions
+- For empty properties, please view Property reductions

 - If you're on a low income, please view Council Tax support

 Single Occupancy Discount

 A full Council Tax bill assumes that there are at least two adults using the property as their sole or main residence.
 If only one adult lives in the property we reduce your bill by 25%, known as a Single Person Discount (SPD).

 When calculating your bill we don't count certain people.
 These include: